Sundance Kid

-Harry Alonzo Longabaugh (May 24, 1867 – November 7, 1908), better known as the Sundance Kid, was an outlaw and member of Butch Cassidy's Wild Bunch in the American Old West.
+Harry Alonzo Longabaugh (May 24, 1867 – November 7, 1908), better known as the Sundance Kid, was an American cowboy, outlaw and member of Butch Cassidy's Wild Bunch in the American Old West.
 He likely met Butch Cassidy (real name Robert LeRoy Parker) during a hunting trip in 1883 or earlier.
 The gang performed the longest string of successful train and bank robberies in American history.

 Longabaugh fled the United States along with his consort Etta Place and Butch Cassidy to escape the dogged pursuit of the Pinkerton Detective Agency.
 The trio fled first to Argentina and then to Bolivia, where most historians believe Parker (Cassidy) and Longabaugh were killed in a shootout in November 1908.

 Early life

 Longabaugh was born in Mont Clare, Pennsylvania, in 1867 to Pennsylvania natives Josiah and Annie G. Longabaugh, the youngest of five children.
 At age 15, he traveled west in a covered wagon with his cousin George to help settle George's homestead near Cortez, Colorado.
 While there, he found work as a wrangler at a neighboring ranch, and he learned to buy and breed horses.
 He left Cortez in 1886 and struck out on his own, drifting north and working on ranches.
 He found work on the N Bar N Ranch in Montana Territory, but the hard winter of 1886–1887 forced the ranch to lay off wranglers, including Longabaugh.
 Longabaugh drifted to the Black Hills before turning back to try to find work again at the N Bar N.